MS Moby Zazà: 2008: Stella Lines

 On 2008-05-20 the Christian IV was sold by Color Line to Stella Naves Russia (Stella Lines), a subsidiary of the Finnish freight shipping and stevedoring operator Stella Company Group, for €13 million.
 The ship was delivered to her new owners in July 2008, and subsequently renamed Julia.
 On 2008-08-01 she entered service on Stella Lines' Helsinki—St. Petersburg route.
 Passenger numbers on the Julia were low due to the bureaucracy related to applying a visa in order to travel between Finland and Russia.
 Additionally due to restrictions imposed by the Port of Helsinki the Julia could not carry any freight on the service.
 On 2008-09-20 the Russian State Duma approved a law change allowing passengers arriving by scheduled ferry services to visit Russia for up to 72 hours without a visa.

-Despite this legislation change the Helsinki—St. Petersburg service of the Julia was terminated due slower than expected growth of the passenger numbers, failure to acquire additional funding due to the economic crisis of 2008 and larger than expected harbour expenses in St. Petersburg.
+Despite this legislation change the Helsinki—St. Petersburg service of the Julia was terminated due slower than expected growth of the passenger numbers, failure to acquire additional funding due to the 2008 financial crisis and larger than expected harbour expenses in St. Petersburg.
 On 9 October 2008 Stella Lines CEO Kari Juvas stated that the company would make the decisions about the future of the Julia within the next few days.
 According to Juvas the alternatives are selling the ship or utilizing the ship on a service between Kotka, Finland and Sillamäe, Estonia.
 Juvas had stated that Stella was interested in operating a ship on the Kotka—Sillamäe route already in July 2007.
 The Russia-based companies Morskoi Voksal and Inflot, along with the City of St. Petersburg planned on acquiring the share majority of Stella Lines and providing funding for recommencing service on the Helsinki—St. Petersburg route with the Julia.
 However, on 3 November 2008 it was reported that the City of St. Petersburg had withdrawn from the purchase.
 On the same date Kim Sjöblom of Stella Lines stated the company are looking for other funders allowing the service to be restarted.
 These attempts failed and Stella Lines was declared bankrupt on 6 November 2008, with the ownership of the Julia passing to Stella's creditors Aktia Savings Bank.